Jayaraj2407/Jayram/README.md

-# about me

-iam jayaraj.A from achariya college of engineering and technology

-# objectve:
+## ABOUT ME

+I am A.Jayaraj from ACET cuurently pursuing Computer Science and Engineeering at 3rd year.

+## Objectve:
-    The main objective of this project is to learn and implement practical concepts using programming and tools.
+    - The main objective of this project is to learn and implement practical concepts using programming and tools.

-This project helps in improving problem-solving skills and understanding real-world applications.
+    - This project helps in improving problem-solving skills and understanding real-world applications.

-## 🧠 Stack Overflow
+## Stack Overflow

-Stack Overflow was used as a reference to understand errors and find solutions during development.
-It helped in:

-- Debugging code errors
-- Learning new functions
-- Understanding best practices
-- Improving coding knowledge
+    We are learning the tech knowledge of **MERN** Stack as of MongoDB
+    Express

 ---